potatoes-and-molasses/ctfs_and_such/owasp17ctf_writeups/midterm_project/README.md

 - networktoolkit.admin.superwebhosting.xyz
 - older.sublist3r.versions.work.better.for.superwebhosting.xyz

-We already knew the first one(duh!), and the third one appears to be dead, but the second one brings us to some sort of admin panel.
+We already knew the first one(duh!), and the third one appears to be dead, but the second one brings us to some sort of admin panel:

 ![](https://gyazo.com/403012ceea6712c77a6ba0af844f020b.png)